-LANGUAGE DELAY
+GENERAL LANGUAGE DELAY DIFFICULTIES

-The primary indicator for delayed language development is low mean length of utterance (MLU).
+The primary indicator for is low mean length of utterance (MLU).
 This is often in conjunction with low number of different words (NDW), low words per minute (WPM), high number of errors, and/or high number of omissions.
 We often see minimal, if any, complex syntax use.
 Each of these areas may need to be examined in further detail to determine if it is an accurate reflection of performance, and to support initial findings.